GlorytoAlmightyGod/let_me_SEE_freely/common_mistakes_i_commit.md

         why do i have a belief in "nothing comes for free. no pain, no gain."? i do not know.
     aim:
-        why on Earth do i entertain unrealistic AIMs while ignoring the AIM to gift myself something simple and small? i do not know. why do i proceed to realize a dream before thinking it through? i do not know. why do i not seek to merge the gap between painfully real and the wonderfully ideal? i do not know. why do i choose either the real or the ideal? i do not know. why do i celebrate once i do the perception of i_did_that_right_thing? i do not know.
+        why on Earth do i entertain unrealistic AIMs while ignoring the AIM to gift myself something simple and small? i do not know. why do i proceed to realize a aim before thinking it through? i do not know. why do i not seek to merge the gap between painfully real and the wonderfully ideal? i do not know. why do i choose either the real or the ideal? i do not know. why do i celebrate once i do the perception of i_did_that_right_thing? i do not know.